 A strategic default will remain on your credit record for up to seven years.
 While this won’t necessarily prevent you from taking loans or renting, it may make lenders hesitant to give you lines of credit.

 Protect your Assets before a Strategic Default with Blake Harris Law

 If you are considering a strategic default, take action to protect your assets by creating an asset protection trust.
-If you are debating whether to perform a strategic default or looking for other means of protecting your assets, contact Blake Harris Law at 786-559-1209 or by email at Info@BlakeHarrisLaw.com today to speak with an asset protection attorney.
+If you are debating whether to perform a strategic default or looking for other means of protecting your assets, contact Blake Harris Law by filling out our contact form or by email at Info@BlakeHarrisLaw.com today to speak with an asset protection attorney.